"A Structural Approach Rooted in a System of Turns"

 The Argentine Tango dance has a beautiful and equally utilitarian structure.
 We articulate it in easily comprehensible language.
 We use clearly-defined concepts, and correspondingly-clearly teachable fundamental corporal, technical, and musical elements to introduce and work with this structure.

 Many precious intangibles in tango dancing are highly subjective and personal.
 Romance, passion, and elegance cannot be taught in a tango class, not least because different people have different ideas of them.
 What one dancer may consider a stale, inflexible, and frozen-in-time form, may be considered elegant and smooth by another dancer.
-More importantly, whatever the subjective qualities may mean to a dancer, they usually cannot be enjoyed without first learning to dance well TO THE MUSIC, which brings us to this:
+More importantly, whatever the subjective qualities may mean to a dancer, they usually cannot be enjoyed without first learning to dance well TO THE MUSIC.

 The structure of the tango dance is not subjective.
 Learning it requires no decoding of confusing or contradictory information.
 Equally important: it is not style-dependent.